TheOddler/aplai/report/report.md

 It is declarative, easy to understand and it has a built-in search mechanism that supports many different parameters.
 The running time, however, is highly dependent on the selected parameters (which define the heuristics used during the search).
 Because of its slight differences with Prolog and the way it handles lists, it can be confusing for programmers that are new to the language.
-Debugging can be a troublesome, as with any declarative language as there isn't always a clear path trough the code, however the _TkEclipse_ debugging tools relieve this problem a bit.
+Debugging can be a troublesome, as with any declarative language as there isn't always a clear path through the code, however the _TkECLiPSe_ debugging tools relieve this problem a bit.

-_ECLiPSe_ can be run using a more traditional command-line interface or a more interactive Graphical User Interface (GUI) tkeclipse.
+_ECLiPSe_ can be run using a more traditional command-line interface or a more interactive Graphical User Interface (GUI) tkECLiPSe.
 But don't let the looks deceive you, the GUI works fairly well.

 ## CHR